Table of Contents

-If no antibiotic therapy is performed, tubercular meningitis mostly ends lethally.
-If sufficient treatment is performed, lethality is reduced to roughly 20 %.
-Circa 30 % of the affected people suffer from consequential damages like hydrocephalus, organic brain syndrome, cranial nerve palsies, ataxia, and epileptic seizures.
+If no antibiotic therapy is administered, tubercular meningitis can be fatal.
+If appropriate treatment is administered, the mortality rate is reduced by roughly 20%.
+Approximately 30% of the affected people present with accompanying symptoms such as hydrocephalus, organic brain syndrome, cranial nerve palsies, ataxia, and epileptic seizures.

 Etiology of brain abscesses

-A brain abscess is a bacterial abscessing infection of the brain.
+A brain abscess is a bacterial infection of the brain.

-Brain abscesses can form in different ways: via the transmission of meningeal foci, hematogenic, and iatrogenic in the course of surgical interventions.
-The responsible pathogens responsible are mostly streptococci, anaerobics, Gram-negative enterobacteria, pseudomonads, and S. aureus.
-With immunodeficiency, fungi and parasites can also be the actuators of abscesses.
+Brain abscesses can form in multiple ways: via the transmission of meningeal foci, via hematogenic transmission, and through iatrogenic causes during surgical interventions.
+The pathogens responsible are mostly streptococci, anaerobics, Gram-negative enterobacteria, Pseudomonas, and S. aureus.
+Fungi and parasites may also be responsible for immune deficiency–related abscesses.

-Concerning brain abscesses, there is a broad variety of symptoms which can develop over days or weeks.
-They include:
+There is a broad variety of symptoms that can develop over the course of days or weeks.
+These include the following: